SpringRoll/SpringRoll/src/scale-manager/README.md

 ### Callback Example

-The safe scale manager's callback parameter contains `width`, `height`, `scale`, and `scaleMod`. these values can be used to resize your game.
+The safe scale manager's callback parameter contains `width`, `height`, `scale`, and `scaleRatio`. these values can be used to resize your game.
 Depending on the engine you choose you'll have to use them differently. `scale` contains `x` and `y`, these are the independent scaling values for the x and y axis.
-You may also need to use the `scaleMod` value, this is the minimum size ratio either `width/safeWidth` or `height/safeHeight`
+You may also need to use the `scaleRatio` value, this is the minimum size ratio either `width/safeWidth` or `height/safeHeight`

 ```javascript
 scaleManager.enable(({width, height, scale}) => {